VRTO: VRTO 2023

 VRTO moved to the OCAD University waterfront location in 2023 and featured over 50 speakers.
 It included a summit on live virtual reality performers, which was the first time many virtual reality actors from different troupes were together in one place.
 These actors included Whitton Frank (The Under Presents, Ferryman Collective), Ari Tarr, Mandy Canales, Alex Coulombe, Debbie Deer, Nicole Rigo, and Jake Runeckles.
 The keynote was delivered by Amanda Watson, who invented the Air Link technology used in the Meta Quest.
 Other notable attendees included Dr. Thomas A. Furness III, and Kyle Chivers - CEO of BLockade Labs.
 Panels included discussion on the intersection of game development and AI, and the future of XR in education.

 VRTO 2024

 VRTO returned to OCAD University's flagship campus in Toronto, and featured The VOID Curtis Hickman - co-founder of hyperreality VR experience company The VOID, narrative game writer Anne Toole whose lead game writing credits include Horizon Zero Dawn, The Witcher, and Days Gone, and Dave Cardwell - head of 3D & Immersive Labs for Adobe Systems.
 Topics including workflows for gaussian splatting, "NeRF" (neural radiance fields), gesture control, and development for WebXR.
 The show was produced by Malicki-Sanchez and Aimee Reynolds.

+VRTO 2025

+VRTO produced its 10th year anniversary event, and included the FIVARS festival running simultaneously for the first time since the conference's inaugural year in 2016.
+The Toronto chapter of the Visual Effects Society presented a panel of experienced VFX producers to talk about spatial media production and generative AI.
+VRTO was presented with a letter of recognition from Member of Parliament Judy Sgro.